rom1v/gphat.github.io/observability.md

 ## Open Source Work

 * [Veneur](https://github.com/stripe/veneur) is a server implementation of [Datadog's](https://datadoghq.com) [DogStatsD](http://docs.datadoghq.com/guides/dogstatsd/) that brings efficient performance and the capability to approximate "global" histogram and timer percentiles using [Ted Dunning's t-digest](https://github.com/tdunning/t-digest) approximate histograms and sets using [HyperLogLogs](https://en.wikipedia.org/wiki/HyperLogLog).
+[You can read about how Stripe uses it](https://stripe.com/blog/introducing-veneur-high-performance-and-global-aggregation-for-datadog).
 * [Censorinus](https://github.com/gphat/censorinus) is a JVM — by way of Scala, but with no other dependencies — \*StatsD client with support for both [StatsD](https://github.com/etsy/statsd) and [DogStatsD](http://docs.datadoghq.com/guides/dogstatsd/).
 * [datadog-scala](https://github.com/gphat/datadog-scala) is a Scala library for interacting with the [Datadog API](http://docs.datadoghq.com/api/).
 * [Dozens of contributions](https://github.com/datadog/dd-agent/pulls?utf8=✓&q=is%3Apr%20author%3Agphat) to [Datadog's monitoring agent](https://github.com/datadog/dd-agent).